comex/substitute/README.md

 License: LGPLv2.1+ with optional extra permissiveness; see LICENSE.txt

+Note: x86 support should be functional now, although I haven't tested it much.

 Substitute compared to Substrate
 ================================
 * `+` Free software, so you can actually use it somewhere other than iOS or Android, e.g. by bundling whatever parts of it you need with your app.
-      (Well, you could if it didn't lack x86 support, which will be fixed quite soon.)
       See below for more on this.
 * `+` More sophisticated, partially automatically generated disassemblers, which handle a larger portion of the space of possible PC-relative instructions that might be found in a patch target function - though I'm